Causal Explanations for Image Classifiers: Introduction

-This paper addresses the following research questions: \begin{description} \item[RQ1] What is a formal rigorous definition of explanation, suitable for image classification? \item[RQ2] Can we compute explanations based on the definition above without opening the black box?
-What is the complexity of such computation? \item[RQ3] Is there an efficiently computable approximation to explanations? \item[RQ4] What are suitable quality measures for explanations?
-A measure is suitable if it is meaningful with respect to quality and produces results that match our intuition. \item[RQ5] What is the quality of explanations computed by our algorithms compared to other black-box methods? \item[RQ6] Is there a trade-off between quality and compute cost of the explanations? \item[RQ7] Can black-box methods achieve the same quality of explanations as white-box methods? \end{description}
+This paper addresses the following research questions: \begin{description} \item[RQ1] What is a formal, rigorous definition of explanation, suitable for analyzing image classifiers? \item[RQ2] Can we compute explanations based on the definition above without opening the black box?
+What is the complexity of such computation? \item[RQ3] Is there an efficiently computable approximation for explanations? \item[RQ4] What are suitable quality measures for explanations? \item[RQ5] What is the quality of explanations computed by our algorithms compared to other \xai methods? \item[RQ6] Is there a trade-off between quality and compute cost of the explanations? \item[RQ7] Can black-box methods achieve the same quality of explanations as white-box methods? \end{description}

-Our algorithms are based on the formal definition of explanation in the theory of actual causality by~\cite{Hal19} and its adaptation to image classifiers by~\cite{CH24}.
-Essentially, an explanation in the context of image classifiers is a minimal subset of pixels and their values in the original image that is sufficient for obtaining the same classification as the original image, given that the rest of the image has value taken from a predefined dataset.
-We view the NN as a causal model of depth two, with the classification computed in one internal node, thus capturing the opacity of the network.
-The algorithm then calculates an approximate explanation, where the approximation is in the size of the explanation.
-That is, an explanation computed by our algorithm is sufficient for the classification, but it might not be minimal, though it is very close to minimal on real images: in our experiments, the average size of an explanation is $\approx 5\%$ of the image, which is smaller than any of the other black-box tools and is likely to be close to minimal from the human perspective.
+Our algorithms are based on the formal definition of explanation in the theory of actual causality by~\citet{Hal19} and its adaptation to image classifiers by~\citet{CH24}.
+Essentially, an explanation in the context of image classifiers is a minimal subset of pixels with their original values that is sufficient for obtaining the same classification as the original image, given that the rest of the image has its values replaced with data from a predefined dataset.
+We view a black-box image classifier (a neural network) as a \emph{causal model} (\Cref{sec:cause}) of depth $2$ (that is, one layer of input nodes, and one internal layer), with the classification itself computed in the single internal node, thus capturing the opacity of the network.
+The algorithm (\Cref{sec:algorithm}) then calculates an approximate explanation, where the approximation is in the size of the explanation (\Cref{fig:ladybird}).
+That is, an explanation computed by our algorithm is sufficient for the classification, but it might not be minimal, though it is very close to minimal on real images: in our experiments, explanations average between $3\%-5\%$ of the image, which is smaller than any of the other black-box tools.
+Size is a useful metric here as it indicates the degree of extraneous information contained in the explanation.
 We formally prove termination and complexity of our algorithm and discuss its approximation ratio.